hashicorp/nomad/website/source/docs/auth/app-id.html.md

 page_title: "Auth Backend: App ID"
 sidebar_current: "docs-auth-appid"
 description: |-
-  The App ID auth backend is a mechanism for machines to authenticate with Vault.
+  The App ID auth backend is a mechanism for machines to authenticate with Nomad.
 ---

 # Auth Backend: App ID